Do you have a blog? Do this to improve your SEO positioning

 GTMETRIX:

-It is a demo tool that performs website analysis in a detailed way, which allows us to fully understand the blog upload process.
-It indicates the download time of each element involved in the site such as CSS, JS, HTML, etc., which allows detailed optimizations, so that the user has the best possible experience with respect to speed.
+It is a demo tool that performs detailed website analysis, allowing us to fully understand the blog loading process.
+It indicates the download time of each element involved in the site such as CSS, JS, HTML, etc., which allows detailed optimizations to be carried out, so that the user has the best possible experience with respect to speed.

-This tool is for expert levels, since it is a performance testing website, in this case for blogs, intended mainly for developers.
-Just to configure it, it consists of a large number of test locations to choose from, and in the default location, also a large variety of devices to use.
+This tool is for expert levels, because it is a performance testing website in this case for blogs, designed mainly for developers.
+Just setting it up consists of a large number of test locations to choose from, and in the default location, also a large variety of devices to use.

 How you will see the optimization of a blog with SEO strategies goes beyond the content, however, we do not doubt that with these recommendations your site will improve considerably.